Discover the contrasting cultures of the fascinating Baltic

 on the whole accommodation was excellent Scancia in

-The holiday covered a wide range of experiences.
+The vacation covered a wide range of experiences.
 The schedule allowed time for savouring the various locations.
 The hotels were generally located to give easy access to the main places of interest.

 Mrs J Wilson